“You shall have no other gods before me.” – Exodus 20:3

 A prominent environmentalist once told me that his parents made a foolish mistake by having two children.
 He and his colleagues view children as a selfish indulgence and lead an effort to increase sterilizations and abortions, particularly in the developing world where there are fewer restrictions on such practices.
 Another environmentalist I knew killed himself, concluding that he should not be taking resources from the earth.
 These people are not just a handful of lunatics.
 They represent environmentalism’s intellectual foundation, which rejects the notion that man has preeminence over nature.

 Like the useful idiots who sympathized with communism, millions support environmentalism.
-A majority simply sees it as being responsible, the wise and prudent stewardship of nature.
+A majority simply sees it as being responsible, the wise and prudent management of nature.
 Like previous generations, they have been deceived by the fashionable dictates of the age.